maria-korosteleva/Garment-Pattern-Generator/ReadMe.md

 Official implementation of [Generating Datasets of 3D Garments with Sewing Patterns](https://arxiv.org/abs/2109.05633) (accepted to NeurIPS 2021 Dataset and Benchmarks Track).

+## News!

+* Nov.
+21, 2022: switched to using Maya 2022+.
+NOTE: Support for earlier versions is removed.
+Use the state before the last merge to use the generator with Maya below 2022

 ## Dataset

 Using this data generator, we created a [Dataset of 3D Garments with Sewing patterns](https://doi.org/10.5281/zenodo.5267549) consisting of 19 garment types and more then 20 000 garment samples.